Creative Writing

 “When Mourning Becomes Family Story” appeared in 2019 in Cagibi, Issue 5.
 To the right is the original composition.
 To go to its published version, click here.

 Due to Covid-19, the Wyoming Writers' Conference broadcast my session on Risky Writing as webinar on Saturday, June 20, 2020.
 Scooter Smith of Texas was my guest author, whose memoir cum short story, "Come the Revolution" was published in the most recent anthology of Ageless Authors, Dang, I Wish I Hadn’t Done That (see cover image in the Book Gallery page).
 We also discussed a Wyoming Writer’s poem, Carrie Naughton's "Moose Bell."
 Regrettably, the author was unable to join us but asked me to read it in her stead.
 Her poem appeared in Blood, Water, Wind, and Stone: An Anthology of Wyoming Writers (see cover image on Book Gallery page).
-"Moose Bell" contains a few lines ofconversation that lays bare religious intolerance.
+"Moose Bell" contains a dynamite section on a conversation that lays bare religious intolerance.

 Larry Upshaw, Director of Ageless Authors, joined us.
-He requested I undertake similar webinar events for his constituency.
+He was impressed with the subject matter and later requested I undertake similar webinar events for his constituency.

 Ageless Authors Has Something for You!